Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/README.md

 * [2.4.17_ps2-22](2.4.17_ps2-22) (for PS2 Linux Beta Release 1)
 * [2.4.17_ps2-26](2.4.17_ps2-26) (for PS2 Linux Release 1.0)

+The source for kernel 2.2.19_ps2-23 can be found on the Playstation Broadband Navigator 0.20 DVD.
+However, the kernel headers are not included on the DVD.
+Therefore, this kernel version cannot be successfully compiled and used with PS2 Linux.

+## Tip for New/Updated Kernels

+It is highly recommended that kernels be installed to the PS2 Memory Card using compression (specifically GZIP).
+Because space on Memory Cards is extremely limited (8MB maximum), installing kernels with compression allows multiple kernels to be installed to the Memory Card simultaneously.

+In the author's experience, the only noticeable drawback to installing kernels onto the Memory Cards with compression is a very slight increase in initial system boot time:
+* When booting an uncompressed kernel from the PS2 Linux DVD, the progress indicator immediately starts counting up to 100%.
+* When booting a compressed kernel, the progress indicator stays at 0% for about 5-10 seconds before counting up to 100%.

+Instructions for installing both compressed and raw uncompressed kernels are available in the separate kernel pages linked above.

 ## Switching Between Installed Kernels

 Besides simply booting from different kernels in the PS2 Linux Boot menu, certain system configuration changes should be made prior to booting a different kernel version.
 While switching kernels seems to be possible without performing some (or all) of these configuration changes, they are recommended to prevent certain issues later.